abdollahpour/xweb/README.md

 ![XWeb](logo.png "XWeb project")

-XWeb is simple modular library to create JavaEE base web applications.
-As you know, Java is the one the best programing language that exist nowadays, with a lot of documentation and over 100 solution for each feature that you want!!
+XWeb is simple modular library to create Java based web applications. java is one of the most popular programming languages in use nowadays, with a lot of tutorials, documentation and libraries.

-Java is also very popular and powerful in Web applications, but there's some problem.
-There's some powerful and massive projects like [Spring Framework ](projects.spring.io/spring-framework), but the problem is, most of these projects are so big and heavy for our purpose and you should load ton of libraries to make simple feature!
-But with XWeb, you have many cool features, clean API and you can run it on lightweight application server like [Tomcat ](tomcat.apache.org) and [Jetty ](http://www.eclipse.org/jetty) in less that 1 MB!
+java is also of the most popular programming languages in web applications for mid-size and enterprize projects.
+There's some powerful and massive size projects, like [Spring Framework ](projects.spring.io/spring-framework), but the problem is, most of these projects are so big and heavy for our purpose and you should load ton of libraries to make simple functionality in your application!
+But with XWeb, you have many cool features, clean API and you can run it on lightweight application server like [Tomcat ](tomcat.apache.org) and [Jetty ](http://www.eclipse.org/jetty) with less that 1 MB overhead!

-Let's look at the main feature of XWeb framework:
+Let's look at the main features of XWeb framework:

 * Fully modular: You can Use, create and extends modules so simple!
-Each module also simplify many thing for you.
+Each module also simplify many tasks in your project.
 * Data tools: You can validate and generate Java objects from GET and POST request in single line of code!
 * [Authentication Module: ](https://github.com/abdollahpour/xweb/wiki/AuthenticationModule) Ultimate solution for authentication, support create exact pattern for authentications, remember login (with cookie), Captcha support, single file or fully database support.
 * [Resource Module: ](https://github.com/abdollahpour/xweb/wiki/ResourceModule) You can easily load resource like, pictures, video and other things from outside of WEBROOT of your project.
 It's ideal for keeping user data.
 It's pretty fast, no limitation and memory overflow and it also support resume and multi connection.